TOI-2119: A transiting brown dwarf orbiting an active M-dwarf from NASA's TESS mission: Discussion

 The TOI-2119 system provides a rare opportunity to determine the temperature of the BD via the secondary eclipse events observed in the \tess\, data.
 This effective temperature for the BD is $T_{b, {\rm eff}}=2030 \pm 84$K and with it, we can examine the BD in a parameter space that utilizes mass, radius, and $T_{\rm eff}$ together.
 In Figure \ref{fig:bd_isochrone}, we compare the BD's $\log{g_b}$ and $T_{b, {\rm eff}}$ to the ATMO 2020, S21, and \cite{saumon08} (SM08) models.

 Based on the best-fitting models in Figure \ref{fig:bd_isochrone}, we believe that the BD is either metal-rich ($Z=+0.5$) with no clouds or cloudy with a relatively lower metallicity ($Z=0$).
 The latter scenario may be favored, if only slightly, if we assume that the BD formed out of the same disc material that the host formed out of and so, the two objects must have a very similar metallicity value ($\rm [Fe/H] = +0.06$ for the host star).
+If instead we adhere more strictly to the best-fitting $\log{g_b}$--$T_{\rm eff}$ model from S21, then the cloud-free scenario is more favored.
+The significant overlap between the cloudy versus cloud-free S21 models with the uncertainties in the $\log{g_b}$, $T_{\rm eff}$, and mass of the brown dwarf exclude us from ruling either scenario out.
+Moreover, our inability to constrain the metallicity of the BD means that we cannot quantitatively invoke it here.